SMKSmith/Python-challenge/README.md

 # Python-challenge

-* PyBank: Analysis of monthly profit and losses data
+* PyBank: Analysis of monthly profit and loss data
 * PyPoll: Analysis of election results

 ## PyBank